easybuilders/easybuild-tutorial/docs/jsc/README.md

 custom toolchains that we use, we maintain our own reference easyconfig repository (our *Golden* repository).

-We are actively trying to minimize the differences between the two (see our [usage of hooks for easybuild](#usage-of-hooks) below) as we recognise that this introduces an additional maintenance burden for us, and inhibits our ability to easily contribute back our easyconfigs to EasyBuild.
+We are actively trying to minimise the differences between the two (see our [usage of hooks for easybuild](#usage-of-hooks) below) as we recognise that this introduces an additional maintenance burden for us, and inhibits our ability to easily contribute back our easyconfigs to EasyBuild.